cjrcodes/GymBuds-App/README.md

 [Client-side code for the app here](https://github.com/cjrcodes/GymBuds-App-Client)

-Based on FreeCodeCamp's React and Firebase Social Media App Tutorial.

 Planned Features:
 - Plan workouts at specified times and locations
 - Confirm workouts dates by other workout partners/buds